janabdullahi/djangoBlog/README.md

 #    return render(request, 'blog/home.html', context)
 # used if else for the title {% if %} {% else %} {% endif %}
 # reduced the code using parent class

+# for accessing to main i have to migrate it (creating database) using python manage.py migrate
+# python manage.py createsuperuser